amarula/chatgpt-code-review-gerrit-plugin/README.md

   **NOTE**: Enabling this feature may increase AI API usage and should be used for **testing or debugging purposes only**.

+### Optional Parameters Specific to LangChain Backend

+- `lcMaxMemoryTokens`: Maximum number of tokens retained in memory per Change.
+The default value is 16K.

 ### Optional Parameters for Global Configuration only

 - `globalEnable`: Set to false by default, meaning the plugin will review only designated repositories.
 If enabled, the